 If you’re targeting 50 or 100 big repeat note and REO sellers like banks or credit unions where the right relationship could make your year or even your decade… How many of those do you want to mess up?

-Here’s what I propose.
+Here’s a proposal.
 Do your homework before you ever begin and start your prospecting with a really excellent list.

 They report things like…